d-khan/Python-exercise/decision____.md

 # as compared to the first character of "Tuesday" (T)
 ```

-Research and find the ASCII number of all the characters available on the keyboard.
+Research and find the ASCII number of all the characters available on the keyboard using Python.

 ### 2. Logical operators (and, or, not)
 **Do not write logical operators in all uppercase like AND, OR, NOT - Syntax Error**